Decarbonizing Die Casting: The Path to Net-Zero with Closed-Loop Systems

 Q3: Can AquaControl be used with non-Raga jet cooling machines?

-Q4: What is the ROI on a decarbonization focused cooling upgrade?
+Q4: What is the ROI on a decarbonization-focused cooling upgrade?

 Q5: How does water chemistry affect my carbon footprint?